Both surgical and nonsurgical treatments can help with stress and urge incontinence.

 Another surgical option for urge incontinence is called sacral neuromodulation.
 This procedure involves the placement of a sacral neuromodulation device that works at the nerve level to help calm the bladder.

-“First, patients undergo a trial phase, and then if it is effective, they undergo a procedure for permanent implantation,” Hull said.
+“Patients must first undergo a trial phase, and then if it is effective, they undergo a procedure for permanent implantation,” Hull said.

 Your clinician will discuss the treatment options that apply to your unique situation, along with any potential risks or side effects.
 The bottom line is that there are several treatment options for incontinence that can help improve your quality of life.